-What showing must law enforcement make to obtain a warrant?
-To obtain a warrant, a law enforcement officer has to show a judge that there is probable cause to believe that the evidence it seeks is related to a crime and in the specific place to be searched.
+What legal standard must law enforcement satisfy to obtain a warrant?

+To obtain a warrant, a law enforcement officer must show a judge that there is probable cause to believe that the evidence it seeks is related to a crime and in the specific place to be searched.

 What is the difference between stored content and non-content?

 "Stored content" refers to communications or other data that our users create and store through our services, such as text messages or photographs.
 We require a warrant before disclosing stored content to law enforcement, absent an emergency involving the danger of death or serious physical injury.
-Non-content refers to records we create, such as subscriber information that a customer provides at the time she signs up for our services.
-Non-content also includes transactional information regarding the customer's use of our services, such as the phone numbers that a customer called.
+Non-content refers to records we create, such as subscriber information that customers provide when they sign up for our services.
+Non-content also includes transactional information regarding customers' use of our services, such as the phone numbers that a customer called.